CRY OF THE SOIL:

 What is this affective charge between sounding and listening?
 How does music affect us as sentient social beings and facilitate going through difficult experiences?
 How does it help us to understand and shape sociality?
 How does it make us swell out beyond our bodily contours – becoming a boundless community of pulses and flows?

 We instigate collective processes of learning ABOUT and WITH selected folk music traditions.
-We use tools derived from action fieldwork understood as a process of becoming and our choreographic practices: we focus on the tangibility of sound, deep listening techniques, explore ways and spaces to raise, release and sustain the voice, work with the affective and kinesthetic potential of music, research historical, geopolitical and ecological contexts, and relate to culture as biology.
+We use tools derived from fieldwork understood as a process of becoming and our choreographic practices: we focus on the tangibility of sound, deep listening techniques, explore ways and spaces to raise, release and sustain the voice, work with the affective and kinesthetic potential of music, research historical, geopolitical and ecological contexts, and relate to culture as biology.
 This allows us to explore folk music practices from the perspective of intertwined somatic and social experiences.

 PARTNERS: